jigoshop/jigoshop/readme.txt

 == Changelog ==

 = 1.2 - TBA =
+* Resend download links by clicking "Email Invoice" on an order
 * Provide personalized products - customers may add their own information to appear on purchased products
 * Provide WordPress Bulk and Quick editing of both stock levels and prices on the Admin Product List
 * Provide options to disable or enable WordPress image cropping on Shop images